jayceslesar/hyperplot/README.md

 ### Open Questions:

-- Optimal Partition Size?
+- Optimal max points in highest resolution?

-- Linear or Log levels?
+- Linear or log steps in levels?